sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 This document draws heavily on the concepts defined in the ISO/IEC 19770-2:2015 specification.
 The authors of this document are grateful for the prior work of the 19770-2 contributors.

-We are also grateful to the careful reviews provided by ...
+We are also grateful for the careful reviews provided by the IESG reviewers.
+Special thanks go to Benjamin Kaduk.

 <!--  LocalWords:  SWID verifier TPM filesystem discoverable CoSWID